facebook/react/docs/docs/ref-08-reconciliation.md

 => [insertNode <span>second</span>]
 ```

 In practice, finding a key is not really hard.
 Most of the time, the element you are going to display already have a unique id.
-When it is not the case, you can hash some parts of the content to generate an id.
-Remember that the id only has to be unique among its sibling, not globally unique.
+When it is not the case, you can hash some parts of the content to generate a key.
+Remember that the key only has to be unique among its sibling, not globally unique.

 ## Trade-offs